Tohoma/yah/README.md

 //Example use of constants
 4evah dog is 2

+dog is 3
+//This would produce an error

 ```
 ### Strings
 Yahscript supporst string concatenation and borrows some elements from swift.